-- 1. The CA's private key generation and renewal-related events, including keys' information. - 2.
+- Events related to the generation of the CA's private key and its renewal, including the keys' information. - 2.
 User account creation. - 3.
 Procedure requests and the associated account information, request type, information on whether the procedure was completed or not and reason for possible interruption. - 4.
 Installation of new software or update of existing software. - 5.
 Backup dates, times and other information. - 6.
 System halt and restart information. - 7.
 Date and time of all device upgrades. - 8.
 Log data creation date and time.